An all-in-one pre-tattoo preparation guide

 Prioritise a restful night’s sleep

 Ensuring you're well-rested before your tattoo session is paramount.
-A lack of sleep may heighten your sensitivity to pain and make it harder for you to remain still during the procedure.
-A good night's sleep before your appointment ensures that you remain alert and that your body is in optimal condition to handle the stress of tattooing.
+A lack of sleep may heighten your sensitivity to pain and make it harder to remain still during the procedure.
+A good night's sleep before your appointment ensures that you stay alert and that your body is in optimal condition to handle the stress of tattooing.

 Maintain proper hydration

-Hydrated skin tends to tolerate the tattooing process better and assists in a smoother healing post-procedure.
-Go for at least eight 8-ounce glasses of water in the 24 hours before your tattoo session.
+Hydrated skin tolerates the tattooing process better and assists in smoother healing post-procedure.
+Aim for at least eight 8-ounce glasses of water in the 24 hours before your tattoo session.

-Maintaining proper hydration is not only beneficial for your overall health but also ensures your skin is in peak condition, facilitating a smoother canvas for the artist to work on and aiding in subsequent recovery.
+Maintaining proper hydration benefits your overall health and ensures your skin is in peak condition, providing a smoother canvas for the artist and aiding subsequent recovery.

 Shave the area to be tattooed

 Prepping the skin is crucial for a seamless tattooing experience.
-For areas with hair, shave 2-3 times per week leading up to your appointment, ensuring that the skin is as smooth as possible.
+For areas with hair, shave 2-3 times per week leading up to your appointment to ensure the skin is smooth.

 If you’re uncomfortable shaving yourself, or if there are hard-to-reach areas, communicate with your artist beforehand.
-Remember to be gentle and avoid any irritation, as the skin needs to be in prime condition for the ink to settle well.
+Be gentle and avoid irritation, as the skin needs to be in prime condition for the ink to settle well.

 Shower and be clean

-Hygiene is paramount both for your own health and as a courtesy to your tattoo artist.
-Showering ensures that the skin is clean and minimises the risk of infection once the skin is broken during the tattooing process.
-Plus, being fresh and clean ensures a comfortable environment for both you and the artist during the hours-long procedure.
+Hygiene is paramount for both your own health and as a courtesy to your tattoo artist.
+Showering ensures the skin is clean and minimises infection risk once the skin is broken.
+Being fresh and clean also ensures a comfortable environment for you and the artist during the session.

 Moisturise weeks in advance

 Optimal skin condition is achieved over time, not overnight.
 Begin moisturising the area to be tattooed weeks in advance, ensuring it is supple and healthy.
-Choose a skin moisturiser that suits your skin type and is free from irritants.
-Keep in mind that well-moisturised skin can hold ink better and may facilitate a quicker and more efficient healing process post-tattoo.
+Choose a moisturiser suitable for your skin type and free from irritants.
+Well-moisturised skin holds ink better and may facilitate quicker, more efficient healing post-tattoo.

-One commendable product to consider during this preparatory phase is Tattoo Goo Original Aftercare Salve, known for its skin-nourishing properties and designed to foster optimal skin conditions in anticipation of a tattoo.
-You can check it out here.
+One recommended product during this preparatory phase is Tattoo Goo Original Aftercare Salve, known for its skin-nourishing properties and designed to foster optimal skin condition ahead of a tattoo.

 What not to do before getting a tattoo

-Avoid arriving while under the influence of alcohol or drugs
+Avoid arriving under the influence of alcohol or drugs

-It's essential to arrive at your tattoo session with a clear mind.
-Don't consume alcohol or other substances before your appointment.
-Being intoxicated can cloud your judgment, make the pain feel worse, lead to more bleeding during the tattooing process, and affect the healing afterward.
+It is essential to arrive at your tattoo session with a clear mind.
+Avoid consuming alcohol or other substances before your appointment.
+Being intoxicated can cloud judgment, make the pain feel worse, lead to more bleeding, and affect healing.

-Moreover, it’s worth noting that alcohol, which is a blood thinner, can cause excessive bleeding during the tattooing process and potentially affect the healing and quality of the tattoo.
+Alcohol, a blood thinner, can cause excessive bleeding during the procedure and potentially affect the healing and quality of the tattoo.

-Ensure your skin is in good condition; avoid having damaged skin
+Ensure your skin is in good condition; avoid damaged skin

-Your skin should be in good shape before getting a tattoo.
-Avoid scheduling your appointment if your skin is sunburned, scraped, or has any existing skin issues.
+Your skin should be in good condition before your tattoo.
+Avoid appointments if your skin is sunburned, scraped, or has existing skin issues.

 Before your tattoo session, avoid strenuous physical activities.
-Exercising too intensely can cause swelling or sore muscles, making the tattoo process uncomfortable.
-Resting beforehand ensures you have the energy needed for the session and helps you stay relaxed during it.
+Intense exercise can cause swelling or sore muscles, making the tattoo process uncomfortable.
+Resting beforehand ensures you have the energy needed and helps you stay relaxed.

 Do not handle or touch your tattoo or the tattoo station

 Respect the artist's workspace and your tattoo during the session.
-Avoid touching the tattoo needles or any equipment in the tattoo studio, as it's a clean and sterile area.
-Interfering with it could introduce contaminants.
-Also, trust your artist to do their job without trying to help or touch the tattoo during the process.
+Avoid touching the tattoo needles or any equipment in the studio, as it is sterile.
+Interfering could introduce contaminants.
+Trust your artist to do their job without interference.

 What to do on the day of your session